sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 ||<p>Perform a show command to verify all above configurations are not set</p><p>[show password security]</p><p></p>|All configurations are not changed|
 ||<p>Try to configure a very long password (above the max, even hundreds of chars)</p><p>[username admin password X]</p>|Should fail – longer than maximum|

+Note:
+	There are 2 DB to test: CONF_DB and APPL_DB, need to be test both of them in every test case.
 ####  1.13.8. <a name='TestOpenIssues'></a>Test Open Issues

 Is this feature support when user uses multiple sessions in same time, i.e: